-Attendance at the Meeting will be limited to ordinary shareholders of record and beneficial owners of ordinary shares as of 5 p.m.
-London time (12 noon Eastern Standard Time) on Monday, June 19, 2017.
+Attendance at the Meeting will be limited to ordinary shareholders of record and beneficial owners of ordinary shares as of 6:30 p.m.
+London time (1:30 p.m.
+Eastern Standard Time) on Monday, June 18, 2018.
 In order to obtain admittance to the Meeting each shareholder may be asked to present valid picture identification, such as a driver's license or passport.
 If your ordinary shares are held through brokerage accounts or by a bank or other nominee you may be able to attend at the discretion of the Chairman.